ClimatologyPR/Data-Processing/README.md

 # data-processing
-This repository contains source code that handles data for climatologia.uprm.edu database
+This repository contains source code that handles data for UPRM Office of Climatolgy's database